 Phone: 1-800-937-3895, fax: 212-739-6100

-Each applicant must submit scores from the Graduate Record Exam Standard Examination (GRE).
-The GRE should be taken at least four months prior to the entrance examination and must have been taken no more than five years prior to applying for admission to Southwestern’s World Christian Studies Ph.D. program.
-Applicants must take the GRE at a testing center, since Southwestern Seminary does not administer the test.
-The GRE may be taken more than once, but only one score will be considered with the application.
+Each applicant must submit scores from the Miller Analogies Test (MAT) or Graduate Record Exam Standard Examination (GRE).
+The MAT or GRE should be taken at least four months prior to the entrance examination and must have been taken no more than five years prior to applying for admission to Southwestern’s World Christian Studies Ph.D. program.
+Applicants must take the MAT or GRE at a testing center, since Southwestern Seminary does not administer the test.
+The MAT or GRE may be taken more than once, but only one score will be considered with the application.
 Each applicant must take the Verbal, Quantitative, and Analytical Writing portions of the GRE’s General Test.

 International applicants that have American citizenship do not have to complete the TOEFL (Test of English as a Foreign Language).
 All other international applicants must complete the TOEFL with a minimum score of 100 on the internet-based test or 250 on the computer-based test.
 Students who do not complete the internet-based TOEFL must also complete the TSE (Test of Spoken English).
 International applicants who have successfully completed an accredited English-language based degree may be exempt from this requirement.

 Each applicant must submit a substantial research paper in the World Christian Studies field, representing the applicant’s best research and writing.
 The use of primary sources and the biblical languages (where applicable) will be examined carefully.
 The argumentation of the paper, including the clarity of the thesis, evaluation of evidence, and exercise of critical thought (as opposed to descriptive treatments) plays an essential role in the faculty’s assessment of research papers.
 The form and style should follow either the Southwestern Seminary Manual of Style or the most recent edition of Turabian.